heliosdrm/SlidingDFTs.jl/docs/src/implement.md

 * `SlidingDFTs.previousdata(state, 0)` for $x[i]$.
 * `SlidingDFTs.nextdata(state)` for $x[i+n+1]$.

-Notice that the second argument of `previousdft` and `previousdata` might have been ommited in this case, since it is zero by default.
+Notice that the second arguments of `previousdft` and `previousdata` might have been ommited in this case, since they are zero by default.

 For methods that need to know how many steps of the SDFT have been done, this can also be extracted: